+One marker of perceptual representations is performance on speeded search tasks, where search is slower when distractors are perceptually similar to the target (Duncan & Humphreys, 1989).
+When all images are the same size on the screen, adults took longer to find targets depicting big objects (in the real world) among distractors that were also big objects versus among distractors that were small objects, and vice versa (Long et al. 2016).
+Further, these search advantages persist when images are transformed into “texforms,” images that preserve some mid-level form and texture information while rendering the objects unrecognizable at the basic-level (see Appendix, Supplementary Figure 1; Long et al. 2016).
+Thus, this work suggests that there are systematic mid-level features that distinguish small objects vs. big objects as classes.

-organizes responses in occipito-temporal cortex; large swaths of cortex exhibit preferences for objects that are big in the real world vs. small in the real world on both the lateral and ventral surfaces (Konkle & Caramazza, 2013; Konkle & Oliva, 2012a).
-As with the This knowledge about the typical sizes of objects in the world is so ingrained that when we see a picture of an object, we automatically activate information about its typical real-world size (Konkle & Oliva, 2012a).
-And by adulthood, the real-world size of objects is both reflected in perceptual similarity (Long, Konkle, Cohen, & Alvarez, 2016) and organizes large-scale neural responses in object-selective cortex: Large swaths of cortex exhibit preferences for big objects, and other regions exhibit preferences for small objects (Konkle & Oliva, 2012b; Konkle & Caramazza, 2013).
-Size Stroop paradigm, adults are asked to make a visual size judgment about which of two images is bigger (or smaller) on the screen, while ignoring the objects’ sizes in the real world.
+At a neural level, this distinction between small vs. big objects as classes also organizes responses in occipito-temporal cortex; large swaths of cortex exhibit preferences for objects that are big in the real world vs. small in the real world on both the lateral and ventral surfaces (Konkle & Caramazza, 2013; Konkle & Oliva, 2012a).
+As with the visual search experiments, these neural effects persist when images are transformed into texforms, supporting the mid-level nature of these neural representations (Long, Yu, & Konkle, 2017).

+Furthermore, real-world size information appears to be so ingrained in our object representations that it is automatically activated when we see depicted objects (Konkle & Oliva, 2012b).
+In a Size Stroop paradigm, adults are asked to make a visual size judgment about which of two images is bigger (or smaller) on the screen, while ignoring the objects’ sizes in the real world.
 Critically, adults are slower and less accurate at making visual size judgments when the images’ relative visual sizes are incongruent with the relative real-world sizes of the depicted objects (i.e., a big picture of a teapot and a small picture of a gazebo) versus when they are congruent with their real-world sizes (i.e., a big picture of a gazebo and a small picture of a teapot; Konkle & Oliva, 2012b; see Figure 1).
 Thus, even though real-world size information is task-irrelevant, it is automatically activated and interferes with adults’ ability to make visual size judgments.
-Similar to the visual search findings, texforms
+Similar to the visual search findings, texforms also trigger a Size-Stroop effect in adults (Long & Konkle, 2017), suggesting that mid-level features can lead to the automatic computation of real-world size.